 McMillian’s funeral was attended by 700 people including a number of prominent politicians and civil rights leaders such as Georgia Congressman John Lewis and Mississippi Congressman Bennie Thompson, whose district includes Clarksdale.
 Thompson has called for a federal investigation into McMillian’s murder.

 On February 28, 2013, a 22-year-old man named Lawrence Reed was arrested and charged with the murder of McMillian by the Coahoma County Sheriff’s Department.
-McMillian’s death remains under investigation.
+Although Reed claimed that he acted in self defense, he was found guilty of murder and sentenced to life in prison on April 2, 2015.